gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 Hello example has shut down.
 </pre>

-The order in which the rules are triggered is not deterministic.
+The order in which the Rules are triggered is not deterministic.
 Due to this, the output of the program will vary from run to run.

 ## Next Steps